VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Simple

-To achieve all of this, there will be a lot going on in a secure online voting platform--user interfaces, APIs, encryption, databases, multifactor authentication, monitoring.
-It will be tempting to add complexity to integrate it all, and we need to resist that temptation to overengineer.
-Otherwise, the application will become unsustainable for the mainainers and, much worse, unusable for voters and others, which will bring us right back to the status quo of a voting platform that diminshes the confidence we have in the integrity of our elections.
+To achieve all of this, there will be a lot going on in a secure online voting platform—user interfaces, APIs, encryption, databases, multifactor authentication, monitoring.
+It will be tempting to add complexity to integrate it all, and we need to resist the temptation to overengineer.
+Otherwise, the application will become unsustainable for mainainers and, much worse, unusable for voters and others, which will bring us right back to the status quo of a voting platform that diminishes the confidence we have in the integrity of our elections.

----
+—-

 This is a lot, and in order to achieve it, a secure voting platform needs to be engineered with a continuous deployment model that automates testing (for functionality, security, performance, accessibility), static analysis, and deployment.